Therapy

 How long does serial casting take?

 It depends on how much range has been lost in the ankle flexion.
-The more contracted the ankle is the longer it takes.
-We can achieve 2-5 degrees of regained ankle bend every week depending on how stiff the ankle is and how old the child is (older children take longer).
-Based on this, treatment can take as little 3 weeks and as long as 10 months.
+The more contracted the ankle is, the longer it takes.
+We can achieve 2-5 degrees of regained ankle bend every week, depending on how stiff the ankle is and how old the child is (older children take longer).
+Based on this, treatment can take as little as 3 weeks and as long as 10 months.

 -